mlabuda2/nf-tower-docs/docs/enterprise/kubernetes.md

 ```

 The new unprivileged image will soon deprecate the current image that requires root, and can be
-easily customized, e.g. some options can be defined using environment variables:
+easily customized, e.g., some options can be defined using environment variables:
 - `NGINX_LISTEN_PORT` (default `8000`): to specify the port the nginx process will listen on
-  inside the container; the `containerPort` on the `frontend` service must match with the value
+  inside the container; the `containerPort` on the `frontend` service must match the value
   defined for the environment variable.
 - `NGINX_LISTEN_PORT_IPV6` (default `8000`): same as `NGINX_LISTEN_PORT`, but for the port to open
   on the IPv6 address.